spdconvos/encryptedbot_py/API/OPENMHZ_API.md

 This repo includes a semi-novel Open MHZ API call.
 By hitting the `/{trunk}/calls/newer?time={time}&filter-type={talkgroup|group}&filter-code={talkgroup or group id(s)}` endpoint we get the newest calls.

 ## {time}
 The time parameter is not in a standard UNIX timestamp!!
-The parameter is the whole number of seconds of the provided UNIX time with the first three decimal points tacked on at the end.
+The parameter is the whole number of seconds of the intended UNIX time with the first three decimal points tacked on at the end.

 ## return
 This API method returns a JSON object.
 An example of a returned object is [included here](./example.json).